yvvsra/movie-explorer/README.md

 2. Create a new branch for your changes
 3. To minimize git merge conflicts, *only make changes that need to be made*
 4. Implement the search functionality
-5. Once you get it working, refactor your App.js code:
-    -- Create a constructURL method that will work both for the initial fetch and for fetching the search results -- Create a fetchMovies method that will work for both the initial render and for rendering the search results.
+5. Once you get it working, refactor your App.js code: 1) Create a constructURL method that will work both for the initial fetch and for fetching the search results; 2) Create a fetchMovies method that will work for both the initial render and for rendering the search results.
 Think about: where will this method be called?
 6. SUBMIT A PULL REQUEST to the dev branch when you’re done